-Teaching autistic children how to play football and improve their skills is a huge passion of ours and one of the most satisfying experiences we are privileged to have as a coaches.
+Teaching children on the autism spectrum how to play football and improving their motor skills is a huge passion of ours and one of the most satisfying experiences we are privileged to have as coaches.

 We literally only spent 10 minutes each day working on the ladder and the results were amazing.

-She's just another example of the incredible learning capabilities of a child on the autism spectrum!
+It's another example of the incredible learning capabilities of a child on the autism spectrum!

 If you would be interested in discussing some 1-2-1 coaching for your son or daughter please complete the form below...